 My friend and I recently traveled to the South Island of New Zealand to tackle one of the nine Great Walks scattered throughout the country: the Milford Track.
 It was an absolutely incredible experience.
 One that I would (and have) recommend(ed) to everyone.

 Weather-wise, we were lucky.
-It didn’t rain once in the 4 days we were on the track.
+It didn’t rain once in the 4 days we were on the Milford Track.
 Several rangers mentioned that you could count on two hands the number of times that has happened in history.
 This obviously comes with the trade off that we probably didn’t get to see the hundreds of waterfalls that pop up in the case of rain, but even without, it was one of the most incredible multi-day treks I’ve experienced.
 Read more about it in my post titled Milford Track: The World’s Finest Walk.

 The one thing I wish I would have researched a bit more before heading out on the track is what to pack.
 This was not my first backpacking trip, so I had a pretty decent idea, but it was the first time that I backpacked while staying in huts with kitchens along the way (versus a tent).